Home > About Us > Related Links > Safe Packaging

 Here are some products you may wish to use to wrap your package optimally:

 Boxes are the most commonly used type of package.
 The range of sizes and shapes, the different combinations of materials, and the number of accessories available to strengthen and secure them, make boxes the most suitable way to pack your shipments.
 If you are shipping wooden boxes, please ensure that the corners are correctly protected and check that the box is not splintered, as this can cause injuries to people handling the boxes.
-Wood containers are especially appropriate for shipping heavy items, usually palletised and ready to be machine-handled.
 Sometimes, heavy-duty double-layered cardboard is a suitable and cheaper alternative to wood.

 All packages must be sealed to prevent the contents from falling out.
-A good seal helps to strengthen your package; however, please be aware that any shipment may be opened for inspection by customs or security authorities while in transit within the APC Direct Network.
-In this case, APC Direct is responsible for re-sealing your package to the highest standards.
+A good seal helps to strengthen your package.
 Always use strong tapes - APC Direct recommends polypropylene or vinyl adhesive tape.
 Avoid the use of cellophane tape, which may be inexpensive but is usually fragile and only appropriate for office use.
 Other types of tape such as fibre-reinforced paper tapes may also be used.
 APC Direct does not recommend the use of string around your box, as it can cut through the cardboard and damage your package.
 If you choose to use reinforced paper tape, the closing of the case can be done with only two strips.
 Please make sure that the tapes overlap the ends of the box by 80 mm or 3.2 inches.

 When applied correctly, with the proper tension, strapping is an ideal way to strengthen your shipment.
 Loose strapping is useless and too tight strapping can damage the box, by cutting through it.
 Many types of strapping can be found on the market: